 A sterile medical device is one that is free of viable microorganisms.
-International Standards, which specify requirements for validation and routine control of sterilization processes, require, when it is necessary to supply a sterile medical device, that adventitious microbiological contamination of a medical device prior to sterilization be minimized.
+International Standards that specify requirements for development, validation and routine control of sterilization processes, require, when it is necessary to supply a sterile medical device, that adventitious microbiological contamination of a medical device prior to sterilization be minimized.
 Even so, medical devices produced under standard manufacturing conditions in accordance with the requirements for quality management systems (see, for example, ISO 13485) may, prior to sterilization, have microorganisms on them, albeit in low numbers.
-Such medical devices are non-sterile.
-The purpose of sterilization is to inactivate the microbiological contaminants and thereby transform the non-sterile medical devices into sterile ones.
+Such products are non-sterile.
+The purpose of sterilization is to inactivate the microbiological contaminants and thereby transform the non-sterile products into sterile ones.

 The kinetics of inactivation of a pure culture of microorganisms by physical and/or chemical agents used to sterilize medical devices can generally best be described by an exponential relationship between the numbers of microorganisms surviving and the extent of treatment with the sterilizing agent; inevitably this means that there is always a finite probability that a microorganism may survive regardless of the extent of treatment applied.
 For a given treatment, the probability of survival is determined by the number and resistance of microorganisms and by the environment in which the organisms exist during treatment.
-It follows that the sterility of any one medical device in a population subjected to sterilization processing cannot be guaranteed and the sterility of a processed population is defined in terms of the probability of there being a viable microorganism present on a medical device.
+It follows that the sterility of any one product in a population subjected to sterilization processing cannot be guaranteed and the sterility of a processed population is defined in terms of the probability of there being a viable microorganism present on a product.

-This part of ISO 11137 describes requirements that, if met, will provide a radiation sterilization process intended to sterilize medical devices, that has appropriate microbicidal activity.
-Furthermore, compliance with the requirements ensures that this activity is both reliable and reproducible so that predictions can be made, with reasonable confidence, that there is a low level of probability of there being a viable microorganism present on product after sterilization.
-Specification of this probability is a matter for regulatory authorities and may vary from country to country (see, for example, EN 556-1 and ANSI/AAMI ST67).
+This International Standard describes requirements that, if met, will provide a dry heat sterilization process capable of sterilizing medical devices through appropriate microbicidal activity.
+This International Standard also describes requirements that, if met, will provide a dry heat depyrogenation process through an appropriate denaturation activity.
+Furthermore, such compliance permits prediction, with reasonable confidence, that there is a low probability of there being a viable microorganism present on the product after processing.
+Specification of this probability is a matter for regulatory authorities and may vary from country to country (see for example EN 556-1 and ANSI/AAMI ST67).
+Additionally, there will be a low probability of pyrogenic material of bacterial origin being present on the product after the application of a depyrogenation process.

-Generic requirements of the quality management system for design and development, production, installation and servicing are given in ISO 9001 and particular requirements for quality management systems for medical device production are given in ISO 13485.
-The standards for quality management systems recognise that, for certain processes used in manufacturing, the effectiveness of the process cannot be fully verified by subsequent inspection and testing of the product.
-Sterilization is an example of such a process.
-For this reason, sterilization processes are validated for use, the performance of the sterilization process is monitored routinely and the equipment is maintained.
+Generic requirements of the quality management systems for design/development, production, installation and servicing are given in ISO 9001 and particular requirements for quality management systems for medical device production in ISO 13485.
+The standards for quality management systems recognise that, for certain processes used in manufacturing or reprocessing, the effectiveness of the process cannot be fully verified by subsequent inspection and testing of the product.
+Sterilization and depyrogenation are examples of such processes.
+For this reason, sterilization and depyrogenation processes are validated for use, the performance of the processes is monitored routinely, and the equipment is maintained.

-Exposure to a properly validated, accurately controlled sterilization process is not the only factor associated with the provision of reliable assurance that the products are sterile and, in this regard, suitable for its intended use.
-Attention is therefore given to a number of considerations including:
+Exposure to a properly validated, accurately controlled sterilization process is not the only factor associated with the provision of reliable assurance that the product is sterile and, in this regard, suitable for its intended use.
+Attention is therefore given to a number of factors including:

-- a) the microbiological status of incoming raw materials and/or components; - b) the validation and routine control of any cleaning and disinfection procedures used on the product; - c) the control of the environment in which the product is manufactured, assembled and packaged; - d) the control of equipment and processes; - e) the control of personnel and their hygiene; - f) the manner and materials in which the product is packaged; - g) the conditions under which product is stored.
+- a) the microbiological status of incoming raw materials and/or components; - b) the validation and routine control of any cleaning and disinfection procedures used on the product;

+- c) the control of the environment in which the product is manufactured, assembled and packaged; - d) the control of equipment and processes; - e) the control of personnel and their hygiene; - f) the manner and materials in which the product is packaged; - g) the conditions under which product is stored.